My Pilgrimage To The Birthplace Of KFC In Corbin, KY

-So there I was, 142 minutes of driving later, standing outside the old Sanders Cafe and Motor Court.
+So here I am, 142 minutes of driving later, standing outside the old Sanders Cafe and Motor Court.
 This was where he did it.
 This was where that delicious chicken from my childhood was first conceived in 1930 when Harland Sanders started serving food out of his service station in Corbin.
-Long before KFC, this entrepreneur was perfecting his “secret recipe” and the way he cooked his chicken here.
-That first franchise wouldn’t open for another 32 years and it would be opened in Utah of all places, but that didn’t matter.
-This was that special place and the one that mattered.

 Stepping in, I am greeted by the Colonel and a perfectly modern KFC.

 Please don’t ask me why that guy’s shorts are wet in the butt.
 To the right of the counter was a mini museum with memorabilia from the Colonel’s story.
 Old pictures, signs, menus, pictures, newspaper clippings, buttons.
 It was interesting to see some of their old marketing materials.
 And look at the prices. $4.95 for 21 pieces of chicken?
 Yes, please!

-I would have loved to get me one of the original Mirro-Matic pressure cooker he used to cook his chicken, if it was for sale and not just a relic of history.
+I would love to get myself one of the original Mirro-Matic pressure cooker he used to cook his chicken, if it was for sale and not just a relic of history.
 This was a genius of a thing at the time, because it allowed Harland to cook up his fried chicken a lot faster than pan frying.
 How else can you make freshly fried chicken a fast food item?
 It’s also why the chicken is so moist.